-The benefits of this plan are based on allowable charges for covered services and supplies.
-See Definitions for a definition of "allowable charge."
+The benefits of this plan are based on allowed amounts for covered services and supplies.
+See Definitions for a definition of "allowed amount."

 This plan does not require use or selection of a primary care provider or require referrals for specialty care.
 Members may self-refer to providers, including obstetricians, gynecologists and pediatricians, to receive care, and may do so without prior authorization.